fsantanna-no/p2p-tml-paper/rita-24/response.md

 Nevertheless, we no longer use this loosened notion of a broadcast.

-We now also emphasize this distinction from centralized solutions (which do rely on broadcasts) in the Related Work section:
+We now also emphasize this distinction from centralized solutions (which do rely on broadcasts) in Section "2.
+Related Work":

 > Note how the central server is the only participant with knowledge about
 > clients, which never communicate directly.